How To Set Up A Trusted USB Drive For Saving Private Bitcoin-Related Files Across Ubuntu 16.04 Temporary Live-Boot Sessions

 There is a bit of a contradiction in what you want when providing bitcoin-related tasks.
 On one hand, it is a complicated thing with lots of hard-to-type hexidecimal-encoded and base58-encoded information that must be exact.
 On the other hand, this is private information that we would rather not leave lying around for someone to find in the future.

-Here, we will show you how to set up a USB flash storage drive properly
+Here, we will show you how to properly set up an encrypted USB flash storage drive for saving files.
+This allows you the convenience of being able to save documents while keeping the security standard high.

-This guide assumes you previously set up a temporary Ubuntu 16.04-based live boot session setting up an Ubuntu 16.04 temporary live boot session
+This guide assumes you previously set up a temporary Ubuntu 16.04-based live boot session by following the article:

 Should You Use a SD Card Instead?